-Section I: Chattooga County Board of Education Contact Information
+Chattooga County Board of Education

-The Chattooga County Board of Education Office is located at 33 Middle School Road, Summerville, GA 30747.
+The Chattooga County Board of Education office is located at 33 Middle School Road, Summerville, GA 30747.
 Correspondence may be sent to the same address.
-The telephone number is (706) 857-3447, FAX: (706)857-3440.
-The policies and procedures of the Chattooga County School District and other pertinent information can be located on our web site at www.chattooga.kl2.ga.us.
+The telephone number is (706)-857-3447; FAX number is (706) 857-3440.
+The policies and procedures of the Chattooga County District and other important information may be found on our web site, www.chattooga.k12.ga.us.